openbao/openbao/README.md

 This project uses the database plugin interface introduced in Vault version 0.7.1.

-The plugin supports the generation of static and dynamic user roles and root credential rotation.
+The plugin supports the generation of static and dynamic user roles and root credential rotation on a stand alone redis server.

 ## Build